Baguio: Media

-Festivities and holidays
+Festivals and holidays

-The Panagbenga Festival, the annual Flower Festival, held in February, was created to highlight the city's flowers and cool temperature and as a way to rise up from the devastation of the 1990 Luzon earthquake.
-The festival includes floats that are covered mostly with flowers not unlike those used in Pasadena's Rose Parade.
-The festival also includes street dancing, presented by dancers clad in flower-inspired costumes, that is inspired by the Bendian, an Ibaloi dance of celebration that came from the Cordillera region.
+The annual flower festival, called the Panagbenga Festival, is held every February; it was created to highlight the city's flowers and cool temperature and as a way to rise up from the devastation of the 1990 Luzon earthquake.
+The festival includes floats covered mostly with flowers; it also includes street dancing, presented by dancers clad in flower-inspired costumes inspired by the Bendian, an Ibaloi dance of celebration.
 The indigenous people were initially wary with government-led tourism due to a perceived threat that the government would interfere with or change their communities' rituals.